open-resources/dash_curriculum/tutorial/part1/chapter2.md

 app = Dash(__name__, external_stylesheets=[dbc.themes.BOOTSTRAP])
 ```
 In this section of the code, we initialise the app by creating a Dash instance, tell it to use Bootstrap for the design of the app, and assign it to a variable named "app".
 This one line of code is pretty much static for any Dash app you create.
-In later chapters, we'll talk more about external stylesheets and show you how to to specify more properties to create more complex apps.
+In later chapters, we'll talk more about external stylesheets and show you how to specify more properties to create more complex apps.

 ### 2.1.3 App Layout
 ```